Talk of electoral tie-up with BJP premature, says JD(S) leader Kumaraswamy; attacks Cong over meeting of opposition leaders | Politics

 Janata Dal (Secular) leader H D Kumaraswamy on Monday termed as ''premature'' talks of an electoral tie-up between his party and the BJP for the Lok Sabha elections next year.

-Attacking the Congress over the meeting of Opposition leaders here, saying it is trying to project it as a great achievement while the party-ruled Government in Karnataka is not bothered about suicide of farmers.
+He also attacked the Congress over the meeting of Opposition leaders here, saying it's trying to project it as a great achievement while the party-ruled Government in Karnataka is not bothered about suicide of farmers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)